Originally published on 28th September 2018

 In summary, your policy should include:

-Who it applies to
+- Who it applies to

-The consequences of not conforming
+- The rules The consequences of not conforming

 Reasonable adjustments must also be made where necessary for disabilities, illnesses, allergies, and small or large individuals.

-If you choose to ask your staff to remove piercings or cover tattoos while at work, you need to justify the reasoning behind it and communicate this carefully and respectfully.
+If you choose to ask your staff to remove piercings or cover tattoos while at work, you need to justify the reasoning behind it — and communicate this carefully and respectfully.